AnikSaha422/REPLIQ-Django-Practical-Challenge/README.md

 - `GET /checkouts/`: List all checkouts or create a new checkout.
 - `GET /checkouts/<int:pk>/`: Retrieve, update, or delete a specific checkout.

-## Contributing
-Contributions are welcome!
-Please follow the [contribution guidelines](CONTRIBUTING.md) for details on how to contribute to this project.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.